oWave/pf2e-flatcheck-helper/readme.md

 - The config options show up in the spells detail tab if
   - no defense is set (no save)
   - the area is set to emanation
-- After setting "Apply to", the button shows up for GMs in that spells chat card
+- After setting "Apply to", the button shows up in that spells chat card (for GMs only)